bokeh/rbokeh/README.md

 This is a work in progress, but covers quite a bit of ground.
 Major changes in the design could happen.

+**Note: major changes are happening in the `json` branch.
+What you see here is out-of-date and will be replaced soon with what is in the `json` branch with new docs / examples.**

 ### Install

 Using the `devtools` package: